 Restaurant Break-Even Formula (In Dollars and In Covers)

 Break-even is the number that tells you how big the hill is before you start counting profit.
 Most operators know the dollars version.
-Fewer know the covers version.
-The two formulas answer different questions and most decisions need both.
+The covers version, way fewer.
+They answer different questions, and most decisions you make behind the line need both of them.

 The two formulas #